andrewdisley/realchange-cms/hugo/content/_index.md

   image: ''
 who:
   body: >-
-    **The Real Change fund supports people who are homeless by paying for items they need** -  a training course, setting up home or clothes for a job interview.
+    **The Real Change fund supports people by paying for items that will help in the ** -  help set up a home, a training course, setting up home or clothes for a job interview.
   heading: Who does Real Change help?
 how:
   body: >-
-    If your organisation provides a service to support people who are homeless and vulnerable in Doncaster and you would like to discuss how to become an approved Real Help partner, please contact us at: email info@realhelpdoncaster.org
+    If your organisation provides a service to support people who are sleeping rough, homeless or at risk of homelessness in Doncaster and you would like to discuss how to become an approved Real Help partner, please contact us
+    at: email info@realhelpdoncaster.org
   heading: How can you apply?
 partners:
   body: >-